Post-George Floyd crime spike causes tensions between civilians and police to rise further

 “The council’s abolish and defund plans lead to too few cops which leads to too few taxpayers,” said Samuels.

-Since then there has been little movement on the promise they made to defund the police.
-However the department has been far from stable and it has appeared to many that they have been lacking in their duties because ever since.
-WCCO reported that as of August 65 officers have left the department with a further 35 to do so by the end of the year due to budget restraints.
+Since then, there has been little movement on the promise they made to defund the police.
+However, the department has been far from stable and has appeared to many as lacking in their duties because ever since.
+WCCO reported that as of August, 65 officers have left the department with a further 35 to do so by the end of the year due to budget restraints.
 A further 150 officers have submitted disability claims for PTSD from the unrest following the death of Floyd.
 This has left a department of approximately 800 officers, that is already struggling with policing efforts in the city, down over a quarter of their total personnel.
 The city charter requires Minneapolis to maintain a police force that has an active-duty officer for every 588 residents which would put this number around 724 officers.
-At the moment the city is failing to do so.
+At the moment, the city is failing to do so.